wp-plugins/featured-video-plus/readme.txt

 == Installation ==

 1. Visit your WordPress Administration interface and go to Plugins -> Add New
-2. Search for "*Featured Video Plus*", and click "*Install Now*" below the plugins name
+2. Search for "*Featured Video Plus*", and click "*Install Now*" below the plugin's name
 3. When the installation finished, click "*Activate Plugin*"

 The plugin is ready to go.
 Now edit your posts and add video links to the "Featured Video" box on the right!
 Plugin specific settings can be found under *Settings -> Media*.